Al-Rabiaa

 Al-Rabiaa (الربيعة, also spelled al-Rabie or Rabi'a) is a village in northwestern Syria, administratively part of the Hama Governorate, west of Hama.
 Nearby localities include Tayzin and Matnin to the east, Kafr al-Tun to the north, Umm al-Tuyur to the northwest, Deir al-Salib to the west, Billin to the southwest, al-Muaa to the south and Kafr Buhum to the southeast.
 According to the Central Bureau of Statistics (CBS), al-Rabiaa had a population of 7,508 in the 2004 census.
 Its inhabitants are predominantly Alawites.

 History

 In 1838, its inhabitants were noted to be predominantly Sunni Muslims.

+Syrian Civil War

+After the fall of the Assad regime, on 4 June 2025, eight Alawite civilians were shot dead by Syrian state security forces at a checkpoint in the Village.